usb2snes/emulator-networkaccess/Protocol-1.0 preview.md

 # Emulator NetworkAccess protocol

-THIS DOCUMENT IS OBSOLETE, Please refer to 1.0 preview or later

 The purpose of this protocol is to have a uniform way to communicate with emulators.

 See [README.md](README.md) for more general information.
 This file mostly describes the protocol itself.

-This is a draft.
-Feedback is welcome.
+## 1.0 Preview

+This is a preview of the 1.0 version of the protocol.
+The core mechanisms are here, but it's missing signals handling and some commands.

 ## Primary functions